 11. Komodo Stitches

-Komodo Stitches hails from Victoria, Canada, and designs what they describe as, “nerdy cross stitch patterns, including video game patterns, Dnd patterns, board game patterns, and all sorts of other patterns too!”
+Komodo Stitches hails from Victoria, Canada, and designs what they describe as, “nerdy cross stitch patterns, including video game patterns, Dungeons and Dragons patterns, board game patterns, and all sorts of other patterns too!”

 I’ve done a watercolor style cross stitch pattern like this before and they are definitely a little more difficult, but totally worth the effort when the project is complete.